smimram/GETCO2022/site/index.md

 The list should be completed later on.

-- _Directed topology, concurrency and distributed computing_
+### Directed topology, concurrency and distributed computing

 - Jonathan Barnak
 - Thomas Wanner

-- _Geometric aspects of logics, higher categories and rewriting_
+### Geometric aspects of logics, higher categories and rewriting

 - Amar Hadzihasanovic
 - Paige North

-- _Dynamical/hybrid/control systems and robotics_
+### Dynamical/hybrid/control systems and robotics

-- _Topological persistence theory_
+### Topological persistence theory

 - Gregory Ginot

 ## Invited Speakers

 The list should be completed later on.

-- _Directed topology, concurrency and distributed computing_
+### Directed topology, concurrency and distributed computing

-  - Krzysztof Ziemianski
+Krzysztof Ziemianski: _Higher dimensional automata: between topology and concurrency_

+Higher dimensional automata (HDA) are precubical sets with some additional structure.
+They serve as a model for concurrency, which can be examined with topological methods.
+Executions of an HDA can be regarded both topologically, as certain (directed) paths on its geometric realization, and combinatorially, as sequences of its cells.
+In my talk I will compare these two approaches and present a nice "permutahedral" model that unifies them.
+This model can be applied to construct some invariants of HDA and to show connections between executions of HDAs and braid groups.

-- _Geometric aspects of logics, higher categories and rewriting_
+### Geometric aspects of logics, higher categories and rewriting

-- _Dynamical/hybrid/control systems and robotics_
+### Dynamical/hybrid/control systems and robotics

 - Peter Giest
 - Claudia Landi

-- _Topological persistence theory_
+### Topological persistence theory

 ## Submissions